 The U.S. greeting card industry is unquestionably among the most creative in the world…tapping into the pulse of American culture to turn imagery and language into one of today’s most unique and beloved forms of communicating – the greeting card.
 From postal to environmental concerns, the GCA and its members are continually seeking solutions to improve both the greeting card industry and the card-sending experience.

-GCA Supports the Continuation of 6-day Mail Service
+GCA Supports the Continuation of 6-day Mail Delivery

 Fortunately, key Members of Congress agree that maintain 6-day delivery is essential.
 Representatives Sam Graves (R-MO) and Gerry Connolly (D-VA) have once again introduced a resolution supporting continued 6-day mail delivery.
-They are committed to doing their utmost to ensure current service standards are preserved and need our help.
+H.R.
+12 - "Empower the United States Postal Service to Thrive in the 21st Century," advocates for current service standards, including continuation of six-day mail service.

 Finding your Member of Congress is easy.
 Simply go to the following website and enter your address: http://www.contactingthecongress.org.